 The student must not have reached his 25th birthday at the time of entrance into the advanced course and he must complete it prior to his 28th birthday.

-Once the student enters the advanced course, he must complete it in order to qualify for a university degree.
+Once the student enters the advanced course, he must complete all requirements for a degree within two (2) years (engineering students, 3 years) in order to qualify for a commission.